Updated July 22, 2020

-Lafayette will align its resources with the goals of Path to Fall 2020 and make strategic investments to both prepare our facilities and support the flexibility that will enable faculty and staff to deliver the best academic and student experiences.
+Lafayette will align its resources with the goals of Path to Fall 2020 and make strategic investments to support the flexibility that will enable faculty and staff to deliver the best academic and student experiences.
 Resources will be prioritized for technology and training to support teaching adaptability, secure safety supplies, and introduce structural changes to manage density.

-The College is working to ensure we have a solid supply chain in place to secure access and favorable pricing for supplies, training, and public awareness efforts essential to health and safety.
-Steps are being taken to evaluate campus construction activity aimed at minimizing exposure to community and ensuring vendor compliance with campus protocols.
+The College is working to ensure access to critical supplies and training, as well as creating public awareness campaigns essential to health and safety.
+Steps are being taken to ensure vendor compliance with campus protocols.

-In light of the varied impacts of COVID-19, Lafayette’s standard accommodations process has been streamlined and adjusted to provide necessary flexibility.
-Those who need teaching/working accommodations due to health vulnerabilities or other factors should submit this brief form to HR.
+In light of our decision to move instruction online, faculty and staff are encouraged to work remotely whenever possible.
+Those who need to be on campus and require accommodations due to health vulnerabilities or other factors should submit this brief form to HR.

-Work will be done to create safe access to facilities and campus resources for students, faculty, and staff, including installation of barriers in high-traffic areas and cleaning and disinfecting of campus facilities.
-Processes are in place to monitor and adjust occupancy in areas such as the College Store and post office while maintaining services.
+Work will be done to create safe access to facilities and campus resources for students, faculty, and staff who are required to be on campus, including installation of barriers in high-traffic areas and cleaning and disinfecting of campus facilities.

-Significant technology investments will be foundational to our teaching adaptability and learning success this fall.
-In consultation with the faculty committees of Teaching and Learning, and Information Technology and Libraries, ITS will provide increased access to technology for students through laptops, virtual labs, and network hotspots.
-Faculty will have better access to tablet computers, enhanced capability for lecture and content capture, and new software for one-touch recording.
-These investments will be combined with training and development opportunities for faculty delivered online and in person that focus on pedagogical best practices in partnership with the Center for the Integration of Teaching, Learning, and Scholarship (CITLS).
+We also have spent nearly $1 million on new technology over the last two months to ensure that we are fully equipped for effective online instruction, in consultation with the faculty committees of Teaching and Learning, and Information Technology and Libraries.
+Per its technology plan, ITS is providing increased access to technology for faculty and students through laptop loaner programs and virtual labs.
+Faculty have access to tablets, enhanced capability for lecture and content capture from home, and new software for one-touch recording.
+These investments have been combined with training and development opportunities for faculty, focused on pedagogical best practices in partnership with the Center for the Integration of Teaching, Learning, and Scholarship.